How Spotter mode helps you challenge your strength safely from home.

 For example, if you’re performing a biceps curl, and you can’t quite complete the rep, Spotter activates and reduces the weight so you can complete the rep. If you continue the set at your original speed, Spotter determines that you can handle the challenge and adds the weight back for the remaining reps.

-Spotter is always on by default, so you can automatically access this dynamic weight mode for more than 300 exercises on Tonal.
-Spotter doesn’t affect your Movement Target rating or Strength Score.
+Spotter is always on by default, so you can automatically access this dynamic weight mode for more than 200 exercises on Tonal.
+Spotter doesn’t negatively affect your Strength Score.
 Like a good friend, it is only there to help you when you need it.

 Why Do You Need a Spotter?